El Hierro Airport: Infrastructure

 The control tower is located in the western part of the island, opposite to the terminal - where an air traffic controller and the maintenance technicians work.
 In 2008, works to renovate the control tower began, with the aim of modernizing the installations.
 At present, it has the SACTA 3.5 system, which allows radar visualization of the radar data.

 Airlines and destinations

+The following airlines operate regular scheduled and charter flights at El Hierro Airport: